menuDecorMatters

 by Rose Morrison|Aug 29, 2023

-What Is an Open Floor Plan?
+What Is an Open Floor Plan and Why It’s So Popular

 An open floor plan is an architectural choice that uses one big space instead of smaller, enclosed rooms.
 It typically combines the kitchen, living room and dining room in one open area with no walls to divide them.
 This kind of layout creates a fresh and inviting home with lots of natural light, perfect for families who want to convene and connect.